JasxnNg/Systems-Game/DEVLOG.md

 2024-01-08 2:10 PM Working on choosing usernames
 Wrote function chooseUser() in server.c and added communication between server and client... fixing a ton of merge conflicts

+2024-01-08 8:35 PM Fixing bugs --- took way longer than necessary Wrote a helper function for future use (numUsers); tried fixing bugs where the server and client could not communicate properly; TOOK WAYY TOO MUCH TIME ON THAT; ~1 hour (it's because we read in 256 bytes when reading in BUFFER_SIZE was the problem here).
+Will communicate with group about this

 ```